 Interstate 505 Oregon

-Interstate 505, the Industrial Freeway, was a planned 3.17-mile spur from I-405 along the U.S. 30 corridor in northwest Portland.
+Interstate 505, the Industrial Freeway, was a planned 3.17 mile long spur from I-405 along the U.S. 30 corridor in northwest Portland.
 The Industrial Freeway was conceptualized as early as 1959 and 1963.
-AASHTO approved the I-505 designation on June 23, 1969 and the Interstate highway was proposed in 1971 as a 1.3-mile long facility.
+The American Association of State Highway Officials (AASHO) approved the I-505 designation on June 23, 1969 and the Interstate highway was proposed in 1971 as a 1.3 mile long facility.
 Controversy involving the construction of I-505 ensued.
 A lawsuit demanding an environmental study was presented to the U.S. District Court in 1971, and it was debated through the rest of the decade.

 Interstate 505 was formally withdrawn from Oregon’s Interstate Highway System in December 1979.
 The lone segment built was the approach ramps to Interstate 405 and the Fremont Bridge at the east end.
 These were incorporated into a reroute of U.S. 30.1